 - Marasmus: This type of malnutrition occurs when the body fat and tissues degenerate at a drastic rate to compensate for the lack of nutrients in the body.
 This slows down the activity of the immune system and internal processes in the body.

-- Marasmic-Kwashiorkar: This is a mix of both marasmus and kwashiorkor and characterized by severe wasting as well as oedema.
+- Marasmic-Kwashiorkar: This is a mix of both marasmus and kwashiorkor.
+It is characterised by severe wasting as well as oedema.

-Correct diagnosis of a malnourished baby and identification of the malnourishment is important so that necessary corrective measures can be taken to prevent long lasting and adverse effects of malnourishment.
+Correct diagnosis of a malnourished baby and the identification of malnourishment is important to take necessary measures.
+It also helps prevent long-lasting and adverse effects of malnourishment.

-Malnutrition can be caused by lack of essential nutrients or by excessive consumption of the same.
-It is important to have a balanced diet in order to maintain sufficient nutrient levels in the body .
+Malnutrition can be caused by a lack of essential nutrients or by excessive consumption of the same.
+It is important to have a balanced diet in order to maintain sufficient nutrient levels in the body.
 Following are the causes which can lead to malnutrition in your child.